dagbjorn/microcoffeeonkube/README.md

     curl -i http://192.168.99.100:8083/coffeeshop/creditrating/john
     curl -i --insecure https://192.168.99.100:8446/coffeeshop/creditrating/john

-## <a name="spring-cloud"></a>Spring Cloud Netflix
+## <a name="spring-cloud-netflix"></a>Spring Cloud Netflix

 ### <a name="hystrix"></a>Hystrix

+Hystrix, an implementation of the [Circuit Breaker pattern](https://martinfowler.com/bliki/CircuitBreaker.html), is a latency and fault tolerance library provided by Spring Cloud Netflix.
+See the [Hystrix section](https://cloud.spring.io/spring-cloud-netflix/single/spring-cloud-netflix.html#_circuit_breaker_hystrix_clients) of the Spring Cloud Netflix reference doc for how to integrate Hystrix in your application.

-The Order service is using [Hystrix](https://cloud.spring.io/spring-cloud-netflix/single/spring-cloud-netflix.html#_circuit_breaker_hystrix_clients) to supervise the unreliable CreditRating service.
-Hystrix by Netflix is an implementation of the circuit breaker pattern.
+The Order service is using [Hystrix](https://github.com/Netflix/Hystrix/wiki) to supervise calls to CreditRating, a service that can be configured to behave in an unreliable manner.

 The desired behavior of CreditRating is configurable by means of environment variables as follows:

 Environment variable | Description
 -------------------- | -----------
-CREDITRATING\_SERVICE\_BEHAVIOR | Values: 0=Stable, 1=Failing, 2=Slow, 3=Unstable.
+CREDITRATING\_SERVICE\_BEHAVIOR | 0=Stable, 1=Failing, 2=Slow, 3=Unstable.
 Default is 0.
-CREDITRATING\_SERVICE\_BEHAVIOR\_DELAY | Delay in seconds when behaviors 2 and 3 are used.
+CREDITRATING\_SERVICE\_BEHAVIOR\_DELAY | Delay in seconds when behavior 2 or 3 are selected.
 Default is 10 secs.

-The service behaviors are described as follows:
+The service behaviors may be described as follows:

 Behavior | Description
 -------- | -----------